dantaeyoung/terrabody/README.md

 Organs are pretty independent.
 Anything about an internal state, it burps.
 If it wants something specific to happen, it requests.

+The ether is treated like a cytoplasm.
+Messages move back and forth.

+terraprograms are crafted on top of terrabody.

 ## implementation

 ZeroMQ is used as a messaging system to exchange messages between organs.
-The ether is treated like a cytoplasm.
-Messages move back and forth.

 Pros:
 - Each organ (computing module) operates individually.